giro3d-org/piero/CONTRIBUTING.md

 -   If your merge request needs additional work, include a task list, or better, split it in several MRs
 -   Ping `@giro3d` in the comments to get your code reviewed, and also when you are done making new commits to address feedback
 -   Verify your code passes the linter.
 -   Write commit message that follow the [Angular convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
-To help you doing so, a git-hook using `commitizen` is installed with `husky`.
-Just run `git commit` and fill the fields in the prompt to format your commit message.
+To help you doing so, you can commit your staged files using `commitizen` with `npx cz` or `cz commit` if you have installed it globally.
+Or just run `git commit -m ""` and fill your commit message respecting this convention.
 -   Keep the git history clean, rebase your work when necessary
 -   Delete unused and obsolete branches